 All classes centrally located

 Participants will be right next door to the dining hall thus eliminating the need for shuttles.
-Balsam Hall offers couples friendly double occupancy rooms with private baths and single occupancy rooms which share a bath with only one other person.
+Blue Ridge Hall offers couples friendly double occupancy rooms with private baths and single occupancy rooms which share a bath with only one other person.
 So no more than two people share a bath.
-The ample living space throughout the hall will be use for classroom space as well as the Blue Ridge Hall Conference Center which is just next door.
+The ample living space throughout the hall will be use for classroom space as well as the Blue Ridge Hall Conference Center located on the first floor.

 On-campus residence halls provide the “camp” camaraderie of staying with other dulcimer